MarcusBap/Data-Science-Projects/README.md

 # Data-Science-Projects
-## This repository contains all of data science projects I have comppleted.
+## This repository contains all of the data science projects I have completed.

+## NBA Salary Analysis